rayvantsahni/after-MATH/README.md

 # Fun-with-Maths
-This repository is just for some mathematics related to programs..
+This repository is just for some math related programs..